Myra Dinnerstein

-Myra Dinnerstein (born 1934) was the founding director of the women's studies program at the University of Arizona.
+Myra Anne Dinnerstein (April 29, 1934 – July 15, 2026) was an American women's studies advocate who was the founding director of the women's studies program at the University of Arizona.
 After completing an undergraduate degree at the University of Pennsylvania and a doctorate at Columbia University, she began teaching at the University of Arizona.
 In 1975, she started the women's studies program as an academic minor, and grew it into a full department with accredited undergraduate and master's degrees.
 She successfully fought an attempt to remove the program launched by the Arizona State Legislature because lesbian history and achievements were included in the curriculum.
 She retired in 2003 and was honored in 2005 the Women's Plaza of Honor.

 Early life and education

-Myra Anne Rosenberg was born in 1934 in Philadelphia, Pennsylvania to Kathryn (née Sharp) and Benjamin Rosenberg.
+Myra Anne Rosenberg was born in Philadelphia, Pennsylvania on April 29, 1934, to Kathryn (née Sharp) and Benjamin Rosenberg.
 She was Jewish.
 Her father manufactured clothes and she and her older brother Edwin, grew up in Elkins Park, Pennsylvania.
 Their mother died when Rosenberg was twelve years old.
 Both siblings attended the University of Pennsylvania.
 Upon completion of their studies, Edwin joined their father's firm, while Rosenberg pursued graduate studies in history at Columbia University in New York City.
 In 1958, Rosenberg met a student, Leonard Dinnerstein, in one of her classes.
 They began dating, and married in Philadelphia on August 20, 1961.
 During her studies, she worked for a publishing house and taught at Manhattanville College in Purchase, New York.
-She completed her thesis, The American Board Mission to the Zulu, 1835–1900 in 1971, earning her PhD in African history.
+She completed her dissertation, The American Board Mission to the Zulu, 1835–1900 in 1971, earning her PhD in African historiony.